Modular Office Design: Why Agile Workspaces Make Sense

 Modular wall system materials are reusable and recyclable and composed of durable materials for longevity.
 There is much less material waste (during construction and reconfiguration) and labor costs are lower when compared to traditional building methods.

-Installation and renovation is also essentially dust-free, which benefits air quality.
+Installation and renovation are also essentially dust-free, which benefits air quality.

 Wall systems may cost more than traditional office wall construction initially, but the adaptability of the entire system can lower costs over time.
 Ultimately, comparing the price-per-lineal-foot between traditional construction and moveable walls depends on the final design.